NREL/resstock/docs/source/getting_started.rst

 ==========================

 Download OpenStudio version 2.2 or greater from the `OpenStudio website <https://www.openstudio.net/downloads>`_.
 Do a default install including Parametric Analysis Tool (PAT).
+If prompted, allow incoming connections from "mongod" (why?).

 Run an analysis on the cloud
 ============================